Bourkekev/ms2-tourism-map/README.md

 The Dublin flag colours are #000080 and #88B8FD

-Font Families - For Libre Baskervill Reference https://www.canva.com/learn/the-ultimate-guide-to-font-pairing/
+Font Families - Finding fonts like Libre Baskerville that have style variants is a clever way to create nuance without overcomplicating your designs.
+This typeface is a classic serif that is beautifully applied as a heading and easy-to-read body copy.
+Reference https://www.canva.com/learn/the-ultimate-guide-to-font-pairing/

 ## Technologies Used